shnitsel.analyze.spectra#

 xarray.DataArray

-Function to Get the broadened spectrum of the interstate energy and oscillator strength data to plot a nice and smooth spectrum.
+Function to get the broadened spectrum of the interstate energy and oscillator strength data to plot a nice and smooth spectrum.

 Width of the smoothing kernel is given in eV and the energy is assumed to be in eV or will be converted to eV.